Our kittens are 1,850-3,500 .

 At this time we do not .
 It takes a lot of trust to sell a breeding cat to someone for a number of reasons.
 First off, anything that cat does will carry the “King tuts naked Butts ” name and will reflect on my cattery, positively or negatively.
 There are good health practices (such as the HCM scanning, blood panels, PCR testing) that might not be important to another breeder wishing to cut corners.
 I have no control how often the new owner will breed their new cat or if they will sell breeders to inexperienced new owners from their cat without proper screening and counsel.
 This is not something you get into to make some quick, easy money or just so your kids can see a litter of kittens born to a family pet.
 Developing strong, healthy lines with friendly, good natured Sphynx takes years, not weeks, to achieve, and there are many ups and downs along the way.
 Please do understand how much we love our kitties .

-Our kittens stay with us for a minimum of 12 weeks.
-This ensures that they are potty trained, weaned and sterilized before they go home.
-Kittens have to be at least 2.5 pounds before they can safely be spayed/neutered – they are normally about 9-10 weeks when this happens.
-They receive at least 2 vaccines for FVRCP to boost their immune systems before they leave.
-The remaining time after sterilization is spent recovering from the surgery and socializing with the family and other pets in the home.
+Our kittens stay with us for a minimum of 13 weeks.
+This ensures that they are potty trained, and weaned .
+They receive vaccines for FVRCP to boost their immune systems before they leave.
 Smaller kittens may need to stay longer.

 At this time we will only ship with in the U.S